Patriot High School (Virginia)

-The school is located at 10504 Kettle Run Road, Nokesville, Virginia.
+Patriot High School is a public high school in Nokesville, Virginia, Prince William County, Virginia, United States.
+It is part of Prince William County Public Schools, and is located at 10504 Kettle Run Road, Nokesville, Virginia.
 The school opened in September 2011.

 Originally simply "High School #11," Kettle Run High School was the working name of the new high school in the western portion of Prince William County, Virginia that was completed in September 2011.

 Referred to in documents of July 2006 as "High School (West)," the property is named for its geographic region, located NW of Nokesville, Virginia.
 The school property itself is located near the intersection of Schaeffer Lane and Kettle Run Road in a triangle of land south of Vint Hill Road (Route 215) and west of Kettle Run Road.